immutag/immutag/README.md

         ├── git-annex | but ipfs or other can be dropped in on top.
 ```

-#### file-list

 The metadata/file-list has the following entries for each tagging operation.

-<index> <address> <store-hash> <tags..>
+`<index> <address> <store-hash> <tags..>`

 In addition to this, there is a permanent two-line header on the file recording the store's content addressable hash and it's git oid.
 When immutag rolls backwards or forward, it can then checkout the store's repo at the correct commit height.

 ### Use cases

-It's excellent for managing media files, such as images, music, and video but it can be used for any files, including software repositories (immutag will flatten them into a single file, likely .tar) before copying it into it's store.
+It's immediately useful for managing your media files, such as images, music, and video.
+However, it has broad use.
+For example, it can act as distributed sofware repo if the directory of the repo is flattened into a single file, likely .tar before getting copied into it's store.
 Really it can used on any type of files, whether version control is needed or not.

+Other possibilities:

+* Web app and software distribution.

+* Distributed software repo hosting.

+* Package management.

+* Archive services.

+There all sorts of other uses cases that are yet envisioned.

 ## Test

 Setup, run, and teardown tests

-`test/.script.sh hard-start`
+`test/.<script> hard-start`

 For a faster dev and test cycle, run against an already running container from `hard-start`.

-`test/.script.sh`
+`test/.<script>`

 ## Useful info